The Rockin' Berries

 (Sequel Records NEECD 299 issued in 1998)

-The Rockin' Berries had been a part of the Birmingham music scene for quite a few years before securing a recording contract at the start of the beat boom in 1963 and although they produced many fine tracks, their recording career always seemed to take second place to their stage shows which by the late 1960ís included as much comedy and variety as music.
-Apart from a few exceptions, the Rockin' Berries almost exclusively recorded compositions by other artists and songwriters but nonetheless, this anthology collection contains a few surprise tracks which would have seen the group at odds with their own image if their record company had chosen to release them at the time.
+The Rockin' Berries were part of the West Midlands music scene for quite a few years before securing a recording contract at the start of the "beat boom" in 1963.
+Although they produced many fine tracks, their recording career seemed to take second place to their stage shows which by the late 1960's included as much comedy and variety as music.
+Apart from a few exceptions, the Rockin' Berries almost exclusively recorded compositions by other artists and songwriters.
+Despite this, their anthology collection contains a few surprise tracks that would have seen the group at odds with their own image if their record company had chosen to issue them at the time.

-The track running order is well organized and close to chronological sequence which includes all of the groupsí 1964 to 1968 singles (A and B sides), plus their two 1960s albums, a non-album extended player, plus several previously unreleased recordings.
+The track running order is well organized and close to chronological sequence.
+All of the Rockin' Berries recordings issued on Pye's 'Piccadilly' label are here.
+This includes all the groups' 1964 to 1968 singles (A and B sides), plus their two 1960s albums, a non-album extended player, plus several previously unreleased recordings.
 Whoever worked on the digital transfer and re-mastering of the recordings has done a great job.
-The sound quality of the collection is crystal clear and it makes one wonder why recent CD re-releases by higher profile bands such as the Moody Blues and the Move suffer from poor sound quality on many tracks.
+The sound quality of the collection is crystal clear and it makes one wonder why previous CD re-issues by higher profile bands such as the Moody Blues and the Move suffer from poor sound quality on many tracks.

-The packaging is attractively designed and includes a fold-out poster inlay with photos and details of the groupsí career as well as comments from singer Geoff Turton and the Rockiní Berries original manager John Schroeder (personally, I prefer the regular stapled booklet that comes with most CDís rather than a fold-out format that starts to look tattered after repeated foldings).
+The packaging is attractively designed and includes a fold-out poster inlay with photos and a well-written story by Roger Dopson of the groups' career.
+This includes comments from singer Geoff Turton and the Rockin' Berries original recording manager and producer John Schroeder.
+Personally, I prefer the regular stapled booklet that comes with most CDs rather than a fold-out format that soon looks tattered after repeated foldings.

 The remainder of the second CD is filled up with previously unreleased and unfinished tracks that tantalizingly provide a glimpse of what might have been.
-The only real disappointment of the entire collection for me, is the non-inclusion of the groupís first two Decca singles from 1963, but apart from that itís an excellent release and a fine tribute to a group whose chart career unfortunately ended all too soon.
+The only disappointment concerning this collection for me, is the non-inclusion of the group's first two Decca singles from 1963, but apart from that it's an excellent release and a fine tribute to a group whose chart career unfortunately ended all too soon.

 The track listing is as follows: